sayan112/RoadToFullTimeServiceBased/OS/OS_Important.md

 13. What are the advantages of Threads in Operating Systems?
-= Improved Responsiveness: By using threads, a program can be designed to perform multiple tasks concurrently.
+= **Improved Responsiveness**: By using threads, a program can be designed to perform multiple tasks concurrently.
 This allows the application to remain responsive even when some tasks are computationally intensive or blocked, as other threads can continue to execute.

-Efficient Resource Utilization: Threads are lightweight compared to processes, as they share the same address space and resources of their parent process.
+**Efficient Resource Utilization**: Threads are lightweight compared to processes, as they share the same address space and resources of their parent process.
 Creating and switching between threads is faster and requires less overhead than creating and switching between processes.

-Faster Communication: Threads within the same process can easily communicate with each other using shared memory.
+**Faster Communication**: Threads within the same process can easily communicate with each other using shared memory.
 This communication is faster and more efficient compared to inter-process communication (IPC) mechanisms, which are required for communication between separate processes.

 14. Context switching in OS ?
 = A context switch in an operating system is like changing the channel on a TV.
 When you watch TV, you can switch between different channels to see different shows.
 Similarly, the operating system switches between different processes or tasks on the CPU.